tschoof/blog/_posts/2012-12-20-complaint-fantastical.md

 category: tech
 published: true
 ---
+**Update:** I had emailed the support, and they told me this bug was fixed.
+Good job, Flexibits!

 This is my only complaint about Fantastical on iOS so far, [besides the notifications that would be nice to have](http://www.leancrew.com/all-this/2012/12/the-fantastical-experiment-is-over/).